sengsgx/sengsgx/seng_sdk/README.md

 > \n
 ```
 (note: '\n' refers to pressing 'enter')

+Note: NGINX shutdown on ctrl+C is currently not yet working.
+Either press ctrl+C and then connect to it via netcat to trigger a shutdown, or kill the container instead.

 ### Benchmarking
 The benchmarking script is the same one used for the SENG Runtime and is located in `benchmarking/nginx/bench_with_wrk2.bash` (cf. [SENG Runtime section](../seng_runtime/index.html#benchnginxruntime)).